On this page:

 - Experience an early introduction to research with faculty, study abroad opportunities, advising for external scholarships and fellowships, and career and graduate school planning.

-Exciting activities associated with the LSP include, but are not limited to:
+Exciting activities associated with the Lincoln Scholars Program include, but are not limited to:

-- Opportunities each semester to engage with academic programming designed to advance your collegiate pursuits and interests.
+- Monthly opportunities in the first semester to engage with academic programming designed to advance your collegiate pursuits and interests.